Quick answer

 Final thoughts

-The no-photo design is the single most-noticed differentiator about Zawji.
+The deen-first, photos-off-by-default design is the single most-noticed differentiator about Zawji.
 Members initially question it, then increasingly defend it.
 It's not for everyone — some users absolutely prefer photo-driven platforms.

-But for sisters who value privacy, for brothers who want substance over swipe, for converts wary of their photos circulating, for serious nikah-seekers who want deen-first evaluation: the no-photo design is exactly what we promised.
+But for sisters who value privacy, for brothers who want substance over swipe, for converts wary of their photos circulating, for serious nikah-seekers who want deen-first evaluation: putting the deen first, with photos optional and under your control, is exactly what we promised.

 May Allah grant us all marriages that honor His guidance.